cx-shay-shimonov/KeyboardGuard--Sticky-Language-Keyboard/README.md

 # KeyboardGuard

-A macOS utility that automatically switches your keyboard layout from Hebrew back to English when you stop typing for a specified period.
+A universal macOS utility that automatically switches from any non-default keyboard layout back to your preferred default language when you stop typing for a specified period.

 ## What it does

-KeyboardGuard monitors your keyboard activity and automatically switches from Hebrew keyboard layout back to English (ABC) when you haven't typed anything for a configurable amount of time.
-This prevents you from accidentally typing Hebrew characters when you meant to type in English.
+KeyboardGuard monitors your keyboard activity and automatically switches from ANY non-default keyboard layout back to your chosen default language when you haven't typed anything for a configurable amount of time.
+This prevents you from accidentally typing in the wrong language when you meant to type in your preferred language.

 ### Key Features

 - 🎯 **Keyboard-only tracking**: Only keyboard activity affects the idle timer (mouse movement is ignored)
-- ⌨️ **Hebrew → English switching**: Specifically monitors Hebrew layout and switches to ABC layout
+- 🌍 **Universal language support**: Works with 30+ languages as your default language
 - ⏱️ **Configurable timeout**: Set how long to wait before switching (default: 10 seconds)
-- 🚫 **No typing interruption**: Never switches in the middle of active Hebrew typing
+- 🚫 **No typing interruption**: Never switches in the middle of active typing
-- 📊 **Real-time monitoring**: Shows Hebrew session status, idle time, and typing activity
+- 📊 **Real-time monitoring**: Shows current language, idle time, and typing activity
 - 🔄 **Global monitoring**: Works regardless of which app has focus
-- 🎛️ **Smart session management**: Separate timers for each Hebrew session
+- ✅ **Language validation**: Automatically checks if languages are enabled on your system
 - 🛠️ **Status checking**: Built-in tools to monitor background processes

 ### How it works

 1. **Monitors keyboard activity globally** - Tracks when any keyboard input occurs (ignores mouse movement)
-2. **Detects Hebrew sessions** - When you switch TO Hebrew, starts a dedicated Hebrew idle timer
+2. **Universal language detection** - Any language that is NOT your default triggers the idle timer
-3. **Smart idle tracking** - Only counts idle time when Hebrew is active AND you stop typing
+3. **Smart idle tracking** - Only counts idle time when in non-default language AND you stop typing
-4. **Prevents typing interruption** - Continuous typing in Hebrew resets the timer, no mid-sentence switching
+4. **Prevents typing interruption** - Continuous typing resets the timer, no mid-sentence switching
-5. **Automatic switching** - After configured timeout of Hebrew inactivity, switches back to ABC layout
+5. **Automatic switching** - After timeout in any non-default language, switches to your default language
-6. **Session management** - Properly handles multiple Hebrew sessions with independent timers
+6. **Language validation** - Validates that your chosen default language is actually enabled on your system

 ## Requirements

 - macOS (tested on macOS Sonoma)
-- Hebrew keyboard layout enabled in System Preferences
+- At least one supported keyboard layout enabled in System Preferences
-- ABC (English) keyboard layout enabled in System Preferences
+- Your desired default language enabled in System Preferences
 - Xcode Command Line Tools (for Swift compiler)

+**Language Validation**: KeyboardGuard automatically detects which languages are available on your system and validates your selections.
+Use `./KeyboardGuard --help` to see available languages.

 ## Installation